 The major chain knows that millennials appreciate a one-stop shop, so they’ve altered their marketing strategy to tap into this desire.
 The store now offers smaller stores in different areas including the Walmart markets where it is predominately grocery related things all the way to campus stores.

 Marketers are definitely seeing this as a great move on Walmart’s part, as the store is usually one that is found in more rural areas.
 With this new approach, Walmart is giving itself the chance to move into more urban locales with a wider access to a millennial crowd.
-Their results are paying off and now Walmart ranks as one of the for millennials age 24 and younger.
+Their results are paying off and now Walmart ranks as one of the top shopping destinations for millennials age 24 and younger.

 Along with more access to products and genuine marketing, Millennials also want to see companies working for the good of all.
 In one instance, equality is vital to the millennial generation.

 To many, this marked the beginning of brands listening to customers, creating advertisements that reach out to everyone.

 Additionally, Oreo has tapped into the tech industry by producing high-tech vending machines that reward “tweets with treats” and placing them at large millennial gatherings, like South by Southwest.
 This move and others like it have allowed the brand to re-create itself as something hip and exciting for a younger crowd.

 These brands did a great job at stepping it up and beginning to make an excellent impact on the millennial generation.
 But now, you are probably wondering how you can apply this to your business.

 1. Always Make Sure You Are Mobile-Friendly.
 Way back in April, Google made the important move and decision to make it necessary for all sites to be mobile-friendly.
 Why?
 Because younger generations use their mobile devices to surf the web and use websites, and many refuse to use a site that is not mobile-friendly.
 Google is always trying to make things perfect for their users, and making a mobile-friendly site a requirement was a great step.